 A big consideration for businesses is whether a native app provides a real benefit over a mobile or responsive website.
 While mobile sites are websites that are made specifically for mobile or are responsive across all devices, native apps are essentially a more intuitive and arguably engaging version that is downloaded and installed occupying physical storage space on the user’s device.
 However, native apps not without their drawbacks, namely the requirement to find the app in the app store and make the conscious decision to download it.
 This is a significant barrier for some users compared to simply accessing a URL.

 According to TechCrunch, consumers use an average of only five apps on a daily basis.
 Typically, these five fall under the social media and instant messaging apps category.
-Businesses therefore have the likes of Twitter, Whatsapp and Facebook to contend with for their audience’s attention.
-For cautious marketers rising above this noise and piquing acustomers’ interest may seem too much of a challenge, but there are opportunities to leverage the popularity of these apps and place ads within their networks, although return on investment for B2B brands is less than proven.
+Businesses, therefore, have the likes of Twitter, Whatsapp, and Facebook to contend with for their audience’s attention.
+For cautious marketers rising above this noise and piquing a customers’ interest may seem too much of a challenge, but there are opportunities to leverage the popularity of these apps and place ads within their networks, although the return on investment for B2B brands is less than proven.

 The accessibility and functionality of mobile web means it has a much greater reach than apps, making it an ideal medium to reach the widest possible audience.
 However, search engine leader Google is catching up with ways to make apps a more attractive option for both developers and users.
 Google’s push to increase app visibility through indexing means content from within Android apps can be viewed within mobile search results, encouraging people to utilise existing apps on their devices or download apps to access content.

-While many start-ups are wholly app based and have succeeded in gaining massive market share (think Uber), introducing an app as the sole part of your mobile offering runs the risk of confusing and isolating existing customers.
-Even with app-developments and the increase in smartphone usage it is important to accommodate a mobile browser and instead consider an app as an additional, optional tool rather than an alternative to a on-brand responsive or dedicated mobile website.
+While many start-ups are wholly app-based and have succeeded in gaining massive market share (think Uber), introducing an app as the sole part of your mobile offering runs the risk of confusing and isolating existing customers.
+Even with app-developments and the increase in smartphone usage, it is important to accommodate a mobile browser and instead consider an app as an additional, optional tool rather than an alternative to an on-brand responsive or dedicated mobile website.

 Producing an app often requires a significant investment, both in terms of time and resources, and can particularly be a strain for businesses without huge financial assets.
 It is no coincidence that many of the most popular apps required massive amounts of investment before they ever made a penny.
 Benchmarking these costs against company objectives helps to give a clearer idea of whether an app is a feasible project or a needless folly.